wenwenwei/blog/docs/custom-pages/index.md

 ## Add more pages

-You can add more pages
+You can add more pages.

 First, create another directory, and put a `index.md` or `README.md` in it: